maxkasy/home/_pages/conference/StatisticsSocialConference.md

 9:00am Deborah Mayo (philosophy of statistics)

 9:45am Zoe Hitzig (economic theory, philosophy)
+*The Problem of New Evidence: P-hacking and Pre-analysis Plans*

 ---
 10:45am Break